-The Audit Committee is established by the Board of Directors to assist the Board in fulfilling its oversight responsibilities for matters pertaining to financial reporting and control, risk management as well as to external auditing, and the internal audit activity in accordance with the charter approved by the Board of Directors, the Finnish Corporate Governance Code and applicable laws and regulations.
-The Audit committee shall review the Corporate Governance Statement.
+The Audit Committee is established by the Board of Directors to assist the Board in fulfilling its oversight responsibilities for matters pertaining to financial reporting and control, risk management, external auditing, and the internal audit activity in accordance with the charter approved by the Board of Directors, the Finnish Corporate Governance Code and applicable laws and regulations.
+The Audit committee reviews the Corporate Governance Statement.

-During the financial year 2015 the Audit Committee:
+During the financial year 2016 the Audit Committee:

-- discussed the outlook for 2015; - discussed compliance driven amendments to the Audit Committee Charter and recommended approval of a revised charter to the Board; - reviewed regular compliance updates: - reviewed the changes forthcoming due to EU Audit reform; - reviewed reports prepared by the auditors - · discussed accounting principles and changes in IFRS standards - · reviewed results of Related Party Assessment; - proposed to the 2015 AGM that KPMG Oy AB, Authorised Public Accountants, be re-elected as the auditor for the fiscal year 2015; - reviewed the plan for share purchase and delivery under the Share Based Incentive Plan; - · reviewed the group cost allocation principles; - · reviewed group contribution plan; - handled regular status reports regarding major divestments from the financials perspective; - reviewed and approved the internal audit plan and followed up its progress (including audit assurance updates); - · reviewed quarterly claim overviews to assess litigation risks; - followed the progress of the internal control roadmap; - · reviewed interim reports and quarterly investor presentations; - reviewed impairment calculations; - discussed handling of prepublication costs under IAS 38; - reviewed quarterly reports on treasury matters and mid- and longterm refinancing and funding plans; - reviewed the risk management process, discussed the risk analyses, the biggest risks and related risk management measures; and - reviewed new Sanoma Procurement Policy, revised Information Security Policy and new Business Travel Policy and recommended their approval to Board.
+- approved annual schedule for the Audit Committee; - · discussed dividend and the outlook for 2016; - discussed amendments to the Audit Committee Charter necessary due to the new Corporate Governance Code and recommended approval of a revised charter to the Board; - reviewed the Corporate Governance statement and recommended approval thereof to the Board;

+- reviewed the changes forthcoming due to EU Audit reform; - · discussed and organised a tender process for Statutory Audit; - reviewed non-audit assignments and decided to delegate preapproval thereof up to EUR 50,000 for a single assignment to President and CEO (or a person authorised by her); - · reviewed regular compliance updates; - reviewed reports prepared by the auditors; - discussed accounting principles and changes in IFRS standards; - · reviewed results of the Related Party Assessment; - proposed to the 2016 AGM that KPMG Oy AB, Authorised Public Accountants, be re-elected as the auditor for the fiscal year 2016; - · reviewed the group cost allocation principles; - · reviewed and discussed tax matters; - · reviewed the group contribution plan; - reviewed and approved the internal audit plan and followed up on its progress (including audit assurance updates); - · reviewed quarterly claim overviews to assess litigation risks; - followed the progress of the internal control roadmap (including ICT and security related controls and assessment on Cyber maturity); - · reviewed interim reports and quarterly investor presentations; - · reviewed impairment calculations; - reviewed quarterly reports on treasury matters and mid- and longterm refinancing and funding plans as well as internal credit limits; - reviewed the risk management process, discussed the risk analyses, the biggest risks and related risk management measures; - Discussed Market Abuse Regulation, reviewed the revised Insider Policy and recommended approval of the same to the Board; and - reviewed the new Anti-Bribery and Corruption Policy, revised Internal Control Policy, Internal Audit Policy, Disclosure Policy and Enterprise Risk Management Policy and recommended their approval to Board.

 In accordance with its Charter, the Audit Committee comprises three to five members, appointed annually by the Board of Directors.
 Members of the Committee shall be independent of the Company and at least one member shall also be independent of significant shareholders.
 The Committee meets at least four times a year.
-The Charter of the Audit Committee will be revised e.g. due to new Corporate Governance Code during the first half of 2016.
+The Charter of the Audit Committee was revised due to new Corporate Governance Code in April 2016.

-In 2015 the Audit Committee comprised Sakari Tamminen (Chairman until 8 April 2015) Anne Brunila (Chairman as of 8 April 2015), Nils Ittonen (as of 8 April 2015), and Robin Langenskiöld.
-All members of the Committee are independent of the Company and two members (Anne Brunila and Nils Ittonen) independent of significant shareholders.
-The Audit Committee convened 5 times in 2015 with an average attendance rate of 100%.
+In 2016 the Audit Committee comprised Anne Brunila (Chairman), Nils Ittonen, Denise Koopmans (as of 12 April 2016) and Robin Langenskiöld.
+All members of the Committee are independent of the Company and three members (Anne Brunila, Denise Koopmans and Robin Langenskiöld) independent of significant shareholders.
+The Audit Committee convened five times in 2016 with an average attendance rate of 89%.

-Attendance in the meetings by individual members of the Audit Committee: Sakari Tamminen (100%), Anne Brunila 100%, Nils Ittonen 100% and Robin Langenskiöld 100%.
+Attendance at the meetings by individual members of the Audit Committee: Anne Brunila 100%, Nils Ittonen 100%, Denise Koopmans 75% and Robin Langenskiöld 80%.